njohnso6/nia_snakemake_class/02_workflows_that_cook_with_gas/A.md

 We'll talk more about dealing with temporary and intermediate files tomorrow.
 But it's good to point out now that it is better to avoid having intermediate files written to disk for Biowulf's sake as well as for efficiency.

-## IDEAS
-- General idea, we'll go by themes?
-- Documentation, automation
-- Have two versions.
-One with full text and one with bullets for people who prefer to listen
-- Have sections and try best to have all the basic stuff out of the way on Monday so veterans can peace out and learn cool stuff Tuesday.
-- For the second half, just to save some time on making things just have links to Ryan's stuff to show it in action, and then have them build examples
-- dynamic resource assignment -> rule:
-    input:    ...
-    output:   ...
-  - benchmarking
-    resources:
-        mem_mb=lambda wc, input: max(2.5 * input.size_mb, 300)
-    shell:
-        "..."
-  - --jobname "s.{rulename}.{jobid}.sh" \